Laboratory Requirements: Chemical Hygiene Plan

 - Laboratory Chemical Hygiene Officers (LCHO) - Each "laboratory unit" shall designate an individual to serve in this capacity.
 These individuals are responsible for developing and documenting the Laboratory-Specific Documentation (pdf | doc)for the unit, and will ensure implementation, such as training and inspection coordination.
 A "Summary of Duties" for these individuals can be found in Laboratory-Specific Documentation.

-- University Laboratory Safety Committee (ULSC) - This committee oversees compliance with the Chemical Hygiene Plan and any additional relative information contained within this program.
+- University Chemical Safety and Hazardous Materials Management Committee - This committee oversees compliance with the Chemical Hygiene Plan and any additional relative information contained within this program.
 Responsibilities include annual review of the plan and assignment of disciplinary actions necessary to deal with non-compliance.
 Membership will consist of research faculty and safety professionals.
 Appointments will be made by the Office of the Provost.

 - Department Heads have the responsibility for safety compliance within the department, including but not limited to: ensuring that Principle Investigators are aware of the Chemical Hygiene Plan requirements and mandating laboratory unit participation in the program.
 Departmental safety officers or committees may serve in the delegation of this responsibility.